perpetualCreations/AnalyticalBlackLight/readme.md

 The three remaining parameters are country, state, and county.
 In command-line, not using targets.cfg, they are ``-n -p -x``, in the same order.
 County or ``-x`` is a bit of a... weird... parameter.
 Google has integer codes for counties, in Google Trends at least.
 For example, NYC is 501.
 Houston in Texas is 618.
 You'll need to do a bit of digging.
 Why is this useful?
 I hope it's obvious: because unless your school system has branches in Alaska or Shanghai, you probably can narrow it down a bit to your school district, right?

+#### GUI
+ABL additionally can be ran with a GUI, by running script gui.py.
+The GUI version has entry boxes and a dropdown menu for selecting parameters, that are all labelled.
+After selecting your export type, and entering start and end date, country, state, and county, press process.
+A dialogue will show up, notifying you that the task has been issued.
+In Windows, ABL will show up as not responding for a few seconds.
+This will be longer or shorter depending on the number of keywords you are processing, and your export type.

+Another dialogue will appear to inform you that processing is complete.
+Check software directory for exported file if you ran CSV or graph export.

 #### Analysis
 I think this should be fairly obvious.
 You highlight the time of the testing session, and you check if search interest is higher than normal.